ishikawa-group/python_basic_tutorial/function.md

 # function
-* In this lecture, we learn how to define and use function in python.
+* In this lecture, we learn how to define and use functions in Python.
 * You can define a function like
 ```python
 def say_hello():